webhintio/hint/packages/utils/README.md

 * `get`: Get the value from the config store.
 * `set`: Set a value in the config store.

+### dom

+* `createHTMLDocument`: Create an HTMLDocument object from an string.
+* `findOriginalElement`: Perform a best-effort search to find an element in the provided document which is likely the original source for the provided element.
+Used to resolve element locations to the original HTML when possible.
+* `getElementByUrl`: Get an HTMLElement given a URL.
+* `traverse`: Traverse an HTMLDocument.
+* `HTMLDocument`: Class representing a HTMLDocument.
+* `HTMLElement`: Class representing a HTMLElement.

 ### fs

 * `cwd`: Returns the current working directory.
 Same as `process.cwd()`.